The Cause of Dental Cavities

 -Lowering stress in your life.
 Stress greatly increases inflammation in your body.

 -Vitamin D3 with K2 supplement- Our bodies need at least 120ug of Vitamin K2 in the MK7 form per day.
 K2 acts as an antioxidant to battle the inflammatory response but it also directs calcium in your bones and teeth.
-It is very hard to find this supplement with enough K2 on the market.
-We have found one and offer it for sale to you at our front desk.

 -A good brand multivitamin and mineral- Weston Price found in his studies that primitive cultures diets had much higher levels of fat soluble Vitamins A and D and they had relatively little dental cavities.
 Their diets were also much higher in calcium, phosphorous, iron, magnesium, copper, iodine, minerals and fat soluble vitamins than our current diet.